FalaahArifKhan/data-cleaning-stability/README.md

 ### Adding a new evaluation scenario

-1. Add a _missingness scenario_ configuration for the desired dataset in `configs/scenarios_config.py` to the `ERROR_INJECTION_SCENARIOS_CONFIG` dict.
-Missingness scenario should follow the structure below: `missing_features` are columns for null injection and `setting` is a dict, specifying error rates and conditions for error injection.
+1. Add a configuration for the new _missingness scenario_ and the desired dataset to the `ERROR_INJECTION_SCENARIOS_CONFIG` dict in `configs/scenarios_config.py`.
+Missingness scenario should follow the structure below: `missing_features` are columns for null injection, and `setting` is a dict, specifying error rates and conditions for error injection.
 ```python
 ACS_INCOME_DATASET: {
     "MCAR": [